It can be hard to choose an event at the best of times, but with the addition of COVID guidelines and uncertainties it’s even harder.

 3. Will I be able to get a spot?

-A lot of events that were postponed or cancelled last year rolled over their participants to this season, with a small number of dropouts.
 Make sure you check the popularity of the event and whether there are enough entries available – while this might not be an issue for some smaller or less high-profile events, you might need to put off a dream race for next year and settle for another option.

 4. Where is it?